4 – Artificial Intelligence Act: Safe, reliable and human-centred artificial intelligence

-There are additional transparency obligations for the certain AI systems.
+There are additional transparency obligations for certain AI systems.

 - AI systems intended to interact with natural persons should be designed and developed in such a way that natural persons are informed that they are interacting with an AI system, unless this is obvious from the circumstances and the context of use.

-- Users of an emotion recognition system or a biometric categorisation system shall inform of the operation of the system the natural persons exposed thereto.
+- Users of an emotion recognition system or a biometric categorisation system shall inform natural persons about the operation of the system.

 - Users of an AI system that generates or manipulates image, audio or video content that appreciably resembles existing persons, objects, places or other entities or events and would falsely appear to a person to be authentic or truthful (‘deep fake’), shall disclose that the content has been artificially generated or manipulated.